bio-phys/BioEM/README.md

     for free software see: https://developer.nvidia.com/cuda-downloads

-For details on the installation chapter 1 of the BioEM_Manual.pdf.
+For details on the installation [section 1 of the BioEM documentation](http://bioem.readthedocs.io/en/latest/index.html#the-bioem-software).

 ### Performance Variables

 The BioEM performance variables enhance or modify the code's computational performance without modifying the numerical results.
 They should be tuned for the specific computing node characteristics where bioEM is executed, e.g., select the number of GPUs to use, OpenMP threads etc. These are passed via environment variables.
-See [section 4 of the BioEM documentation](http://bioem.readthedocs.iohttp://bioem.readthedocs.io/en/latest/manual.html#performance) for a detailed description.
+See [section 4 of the BioEM documentation](http://bioem.readthedocs.io/en/latest/index.html#performance) for a detailed description.

 ### License